carbon-language/carbon-lang/llvm/docs/BlockFrequencyTerminology.rst

 ========================================================

-After analysing the complete series of DAGs, each block has a mass (local to its containing loop, if any), and each loop psuedo-node has a loop scale and its own mass (from its parent's DAG).
+After analysing the complete series of DAGs, each block has a mass (local to its containing loop, if any), and each loop pseudo-node has a loop scale and its own mass (from its parent's DAG).

 We can get an initial frequency assignment (with entry frequency of 1.0) by